 In Florida’s episode of our extraordinary things across the globe series, we have invited our fellow blogger Jennifer Bhatia of “traveling party of 4” What is Florida famous for?
 This is her fantastic response!

-As a native Floridian, and living here my entire life, I have experienced every bit of Florida, the good, the bad, and the ugly.
-Florida would not be Florida without its beaches, retirees, hurricanes, and Disney World.
+As a native Floridian and living here my entire life, I have experienced every bit of Florida, the good, the bad, and the ugly.
+Of course, Florida would not be Florida without its beaches, retirees, hurricanes, and Disney World.
 But, there are so many more things Florida is known for.

 - 345 feet. ~ The site of Florida’s highest natural elevation is in Britton Hill, a city in Florida’s panhandle.

 - The Florida Everglades. ~ The only place on the planet where alligators and crocodiles co-exist in harmony.

 - Watermelons. ~ Not only famous for oranges, but Florida also produces the largest amount of watermelons in the country.

 - Jacksonville, Florida. ~ The largest city in the United States.

 - 1,350 miles. ~ Florida boasts the longest coastline in the United States.
 AND, there are over 800 miles of beach to enjoy.

 - Not just for alligators. ~ Florida has crocodiles, panthers, black bears, pumas, manatees, dolphins, sharks, sea turtles, and over 500 species of birds.